huskyroboticsteam/Simulator/README.md

 - hand

 ## Cameras
-The simulator is able to simulate the cameras with the following names:
+The simulator is able to simulate the cameras with the following IDs:
-- mast
+- 40 (mast)
-- hand
+- 30 (wrist)
-- wrist
+- 20 (hand)

 ## Additional Hardware Devices
 The simulator is also able to simulate the following hardware devices: